Why We Built Jargon Ipsum

 AI can generate anything right now—including placeholder text, industry-specific or otherwise.
 Why build something by hand when a prompt could do the same job in seconds?

 There’s something to be said for a tool that does one thing deliberately, rather than everything approximately.
 Jargon Ipsum is specific.
 It was built with intention and a point of view.
 That’s not a knock on AI—we use it, and we think carefully about how.
-But building things is more important now than ever.
+Building things is more important now than ever.

 A sample of jargon ipsum.